dpgaspar/Flask-AppBuilder/docs/templates.rst

 On **list_header** we are rendering an extra button/link to a class method.
 Notice that first we call **super()** so that our control will be placed next to pagination, add button and back button

+.. note:: If you just want to add a new control next to the list controls and keep everything else from the predefined widget. extend your widget from {% extends 'appbuilder/general/widgets/list.html' %}
+   and just implement **list_header** the way it's done on this example.

 Next we will render the values of the list, so we will override the **begin_loop_values** block.
 Widgets have the following jinja2 vars that you should use: